buddhist-uni/buddhist-uni.github.io/_content/articles/science-delusion_white-curtis.md

 status: featured
 ---

+> ...recognize that this view is not scientific discovery: it is ideology.

 Many Westerners come to Buddhism wed to scientific materialism and find themselves unable to overcome their "Science Delusion."
 White tackles this subject head-on in this striking interview.